-- Be informed by the Melton Strategic Flood Risk Assessment and the best available information covering all sources of flood risk; - Be proportionate to the degree of flood risk, as well as the scale, nature and location of the development; - Include a Surface Water Drainage Strategy which demonstrates that the proposed drainage scheme, and site layout and design, will prevent properties from flooding from surface water, allowing for climate change effect and that flood risk elsewhere will not be exacerbated by increased levels of surface water runoff; - Incorporate Sustainable Drainage Systems and considers their ongoing maintenance unless they are demonstrated to be not technically feasible; - Demonstrate that the development will be safe during its lifetime, does not affect the integrity of existing flood defenses and any necessary flood mitigation measures have been agreed with the relevant body: - Demonstrate that the adoption, ongoing maintenance and management of any mitigation measures have been considered and any necessary agreements are in place; - Demonstrate how proposals have taken a positive approach to reducing overall flood risk and have considered the potential to contribute towards solutions for the wider area; - Demonstrate that the condition of any relevant defences and residual flood risk has been considered.
+• Be informed by the Melton Strategic Flood Risk Assessment and the best available information covering all sources of flood risk;

+• Be proportionate to the degree of flood risk, as well as the scale, nature and location of the development;

+• Include a Surface Water Drainage Strategy which demonstrates that the proposed drainage scheme, and site layout and design, will prevent properties from flooding from surface water, allowing for climate change effect and that flood risk elsewhere will not be exacerbated by increased levels of surface water runoff;

+• Incorporate Sustainable Drainage Systems and considers their ongoing maintenance unless they are demonstrated to be not technically feasible;

+• Demonstrate that the development will be safe during its lifetime, does not affect the integrity of existing flood defenses and any necessary flood mitigation measures have been agreed with the relevant body;

+• Demonstrate that the adoption, ongoing maintenance and management of any mitigation measures have been considered and any necessary agreements are in place;

+• Demonstrate how proposals have taken a positive approach to reducing overall flood risk and have considered the potential to contribute towards solutions for the wider area;

+• Demonstrate that the condition of any relevant defences and residual flood risk has been considered.

 Where appropriate the Council will require developers to restore watercourses to a more natural state through the removal of hard engineering, such as culverts and bank reinforcement, in order to reduce flood risk and provide local amenity and biodiversity benefits.
 Normally no buildings should be constructed within 8 metres of the banks of watercourses, to allow access for maintenance as well as providing an ecological corridor.
 In addition, proposals should not result in the loss of any existing open water features.

-Proposals will need to demonstrate that the capacity of the foul water sewerage network has been considered.
+Proposals will need to demonstrate that the there is the capacity of within the foul water sewerage network has been considered or that capacity can made available prior to the occupation of the development.